 - Adoption of some other metric: If SOFR doesn’t get the market acceptance and volume to make it a reliable metric yet another index could be used for example the EURO is developing a transaction based overnight rate.

-Although nobody really knows how the transition from LIBOR to an alternative rate will go, I can guarantee the change will impact millions of borrowers throughout the United States.
+Although nobody really knows how the transition to an alternative rate will go, I can guarantee the change will impact millions of borrowers throughout the United States.
 The chosen adoption of the new rate could substantially raise borrowing costs.
 Will you now pay more on your mortgage or lines?

 Resources/References/Additional Reading